-This is most often my exercise of choice, a walk or run through my neighborhood.
+Walking is cheap exercise and you can get a pretty great workout!
+This is often my daily exercise, a brisk walk through my neighborhood.
 I am fortunate to live in an area with plenty of good walking courses, some that have challenging up-hill sections.
-I appreciate that I can put my littlest one in his stroller and we can take a walk nearly any time of day and I don’t have to arrange babysitting for him.
+I appreciate that I can put my littlest one in her stroller and we can take a walk nearly any time of day and I don’t have to arrange babysitting.
 My oldest son is interested in improving his long-distance running skills (he’s more of a sprinter) so he’s been joining me for jogs around the neighborhood.
 It’s nice to have the company and also to have someone encouraging me to get up at 5am for exercise!

 Benefits of an outdoor exercise

-- It’s free!
+- It’s the ultimate exercise to save money because walking is free!
 All you need is a decent pair of shoes.

-- Relaxing to get out in to the open air and hit the streets, rather than a treadmill in front of a television
+- Relaxing to get out in to the open air and hit the streets, rather than a treadmill.